-240. SHRI SUBRAMANIAN SWAMY: j SHRI B. S. SHEKHAWAT: SHRI D. K. PATEL: SHRI V. K. SAKHLECHA:
+240. SHRI SUBRAMANIAN SWAMY: ;

+SHRI B. S. SHEKHAWAT:

+SHRI D. K. PATEL:

+SHRI V. K. SAKHLECHA:

-Will the Minister of INDUSTRIAL DE-VELOPMENT AND SCIENCE AND TECHNOLOGY be pleased to slate:
+Will the Minister of INDUSTRIAL DE-VELOPMENT AND SCIENCE AND TECHNOLOGY be pleased to state:

-- (a) whether it is a fact that the house rent allowance paid to the employees of the Indian Standards Institution has been re duced recently; and - (b) if so, the extent to which it has been educed?
+- (a) whether it is a fact that the house rent allowance paid to the employees of the Indian Standards Institution has been reduced recently; and - (b) if so, the extent to which it has been educed?

-THE MINISTER OF INDUSTRIAL DEVELOPMENT AND SCIENCE AND TECHNOLOGY (SHRI C. SUBRA-MANIAM): (a) and (b) From September, 1972, tlie rate of house rent allowance admissible to Grades II, III and IV employees of the Indian Standards Institution was 25 per cent of pay in the old scales of pay.
-With the implementation of Pay Commission's recommendations with effect from 1-1-1973, the rate of house rent allowance was revised to 20 per cent of pay in the' new pay scales, subject to the condition that there would be no reduction in the existing quantum of house rent allowance being paid to any employee.
-For about 95% of the employees H.R.A, at 20% of the revised pay is more than at 25% of the old pay.
+THE MINISTER OF INDUSTRIAL DEVELOPMENT AND SCIENCE AND TECHNOLOGY (SHRI C. SUBRA-MANIAM): (a) and (b) From September, 1972, the rate of house rent allowance admissible to Grades II, III and IV employees of the Indian Standards Institution was 25 per cent of pay in the old scales of pay.
+With the implementation of Pay Commission's recommendations with effect from 1-1-1973, the rate of house rent allowance was revised to 20 per cent of pay in the new pay scales, subject to the condition that there would be no reduction in the existing quantum of house rent allowance being paid to any employee.
+For about 95% of the employees H.R.A. at 20% of the revised pay is more than at 25% of the old pay.
 The employees were given the option to draw pay in the old scales and house rent allowance at 25% of pay in those scales.

-SHRI SUBRAMANIAN SWAMY: Sir, Mr. Subrimaniam is a very capable Minister and bas a reputation of being very fair fThe question was actually asked on the floor of the House by Shri Subramanian Swamy.

-and objective.
-He is also an exception in ihe Cabinet.
-But, Sir, I am surprised at tlie way he has handled or his Ministry has handled the management of the Indian Standards Institution.
-Is it not a fact that there was an employees' agitation there and Ihe Institution had to be closed down, and if so, what are the issues over which this action was taken?
+SHRI SUBRAMANIAN SWAMY: Sir, Mr. Subramaniam is a very capable Minister and has a reputation of being very fair and objective.
+He is also an exception in the Cabinet.
+But, Sir, I am surprised at the way he has handled or his Ministry has handled the management of the Indian Standards Institution.
+Is it not a fact that there was an employees' agitation there and the Institution had to be closed down, and if so, what are the issues over which this action was taken?

 SHRI C. SUBRAMANIAM.
 Evidently, the hon.
-Member thinks that every Subramanian) is very intelligent.
+Member thinks that every Subramaniam is very intelligent.
 Sir, as far as this incident which the hon.
-Member is mentioning, that is, the lockout in the Indian Standards Institution is concerned, it \\as because there was an agitation to restore this 25 per cent house rent allowance.
+Member is mentioning, that is, the lockout in the Indian Standards Institution is concerned, it was because there was an agitation to restore this 25 per cent house rent allowance.
 But that agitation was conducted in such a manner that no business could be carried on in the Institution.
 After having patiently waited and suffering this for quite a few weeks, the Institution had to be closed down.
 And later on, some agreement was arrived at that all the striking members would give a written undertaking that they would hereafter function properly.
 And on that basis, the Institution was reopened, and is functioning quite normally.

 SHRI SUBRAMANIAN SWAMY: The hon.
 Minister should not pull wool over my eye.
 I have taken part in a number of agitations.
 Did you meet the representatives of the employees association?
-Did \ou look into their charter of demands?
+Did you look into their charter of demands?
 Is it not a fact that the file sent to you by the Director of the Indian Standards Institution was greatly tempered with, and a false picture was given to you.
 Did you meet the leaders of the union, and if so, when?
 Did you meet them before the lockout or after the lockout?